Aubrey Ledwaba

-Aubrey Phago Ledwaba (born 9 October 1962) is a South African judge who is currently serving as the Deputy Judge President of the Gauteng Division of the High Court of South Africa.
-Formerly a practising attorney in Gauteng, he joined the bench as a puisne judge in November 2005 and was elevated to his leadership position in July 2013.
+Aubrey Phago Ledwaba (born 9 October 1962) is a South African judge who is currently serving as the Judge President (JP) of the Gauteng Division of the High Court of South Africa.
+He previously served as Deputy Judge President (DJP) of the Gauteng Division.
+Formerly a practising attorney in Gauteng, he joined the bench as a puisne judge in November 2005 and was elevated to his DJP leadership position in July 2013 and as JP in 2026.
 He was an acting judge in the Constitutional Court in 2019 and an acting judge in the Supreme Court of Appeal between 2020 and 2021.

 Early life and education

 Ledwaba was born on 9 October 1962 in Pretoria in the former Transvaal Province.
 He matriculated at Mamelodi High School in Pretoria in 1979 and went on to the University of the North, where he completed a BProc in 1983.

 Legal career

 Ledwaba began his legal career as a public prosecutor between 1983 and 1984.
 Thereafter he served his articles of clerkship until he was admitted as an attorney of the Supreme Court of South Africa in 1986.
 For the next two decades, he practised as an attorney in the Transvaal (renamed Gauteng after the end of apartheid), running his own legal firm.
 Between 2003 and 2005, he was also a commissioner of the Small Claims Court and a member of the Magistrates Commission.